clux/facemaulers/waterdeep/irae-attack.md

 ## Irae tactics
 ### Time Stop (PLOT - 40s)
+Just before: As the battle rages on and the darkness now covering the entire sky, it feels like you are in the midst of an eclipse, while all the spells light up the city from below.
+The mist, however, swirls like a tornado above you.

+As the mists swirls intensify, you start noticing a shape in the midst of this now very circular eye of the storm.
+Big black arcane runes etched into the sky.

 Everything goes gray.
 Not in the sense of you losing control, but in the sense that there is only darkness.
 You do not see nor hear anything.
 You do not exist.
 Except for you Mordai.
 You see the world.
-Grey, black mist swirling all around you.
-Your movement, limited, but your hands responsive, yet slowed.
-You look around, all your party members, Goatweaver, Faey, mages, all frozen in time.
-Yet to the side, Hanir, stands there, glitchily flickering in and out of what can only be described as a temporal time stop.
-As your vision shifts, an elven figure comes into view, casting dim blue light, and has a trail of smoke around her figure, she steps towards you.
-As her strong jawline and flesh hits the moonlights it reveals hollow bone beneath her illusionism.
+Grey, black mist swirling all around you at a different rate.
+Your body, restrained by an inherent slowness.
+You slowly look around, all your party members, Goatweaver, Faey, mages, all frozen in time.
+Yet to the side, Hanir, floats in the air, mid jump, glitchily flickering in and out of existence.
+As you slowly turn your head up towards the darkness, an elven figure floating into view, casting dim blue light from the luminescent smoke trailing her figure.
+As her strong jawline and flesh reaches a certain point of proximity, the illusion is broken; you see reveals hollow bone covering her face.

 (When she sees Mordai not affected).
 How interesting.
 You understand the flow of time yourself.
+*Casts higher level locate object (divination 3)* (does not proc timestop end)

+Why/what?
 Fulfilling a prophecy, of course.
 You of all people should know this.
-Creatures do not exist in this timeline unless they have been interferring.
+Creatures do not exist in this timeline unless they have been tampering with it.
+Arklem?
+Hah, always quick to acquiesce when tempted.

 "And what are you going to do?
 You are too late.
 By the time the baboon's face stares down the soul of your desparate champions, I will be long gone."

+Once she takes the bag, it procs timestop.
+She will then use movement to fly 50ft away.
+Cast spells as legendary action/reaction.

 Casting chronomancy within timestop will summon Dahaka.